denriquem/chitterChallenge/README.md

 ## Getting Started

 - Clone this repository with `git clone https://github.com/denriquem/chitterChallenge.git`
-- Change into the chitter challenge folder with `cd chitter-challenge`
+- Change into the chitter challenge folder with `cd chitterChallenge`
 - install the dependencies with `npm install`

 ## How to run the app